 Today blogosphere is buzzing about compassion.
 The first thing that comes to my mind is about compassion for men, especially Indian men who have so many problems but there is no one to take care of those.
 Hence my post is about compassion for Indian men and boys.

-Ever since I have started championing the cause of men’s rights I have felt that Indian men’s rights is all about law misuse, to be precise misuse of dowry laws.
-However, like me other prominent MRAs do understand that men in India have many other serious issues.
+Ever since I have started championing the cause of men’s rights I have felt that Indian men’s rights are all about law misuse, to be precise, misuse of dowry laws.
+However, like me, other prominent MRAs do understand that men in India have many other serious issues.
 The social mindset against men is crippling the male gender every moment and our future men and boys are made systematically more paralyzed and effeminate.
-In the long run it will have serious detrimental effects for the male gender.
+In the long run, it will have serious detrimental effects on the male gender.
 Most of the Indian men’s rights groups do not have any resources except their activists and hence they can’t think of engaging in money intensive activities.
-Since men’s cause in particular have no fund allocation in union budget and all political parties are busy giving freebies to women and girls and making lives of future men miserable this is a real concern for Indian men today.
+Since men’s cause, in particular, have no fund allocation in union budget and all political parties are busy giving freebies to women and girls and making lives of future men miserable this is a real concern for Indian men today.

-Most Indian men do not understand this gradual deterioration of male gender and future of men in India.
+Most Indian men do not understand this gradual deterioration of male gender and the future of men in India.
 The much talked about boy preference exists in India because we think of boys and men as eternal providers and protectors and parents remain comfortable with their sons protecting them in old age.
-The son preference is one reason of skewed gender ratio in India, where parents with a son do not go for a second child but parents with a daughter tries for a son as the second child.
+The son preference is one reason for skewed gender ratio in India, where parents with a son do not go for a second child but parents with a daughter try for a son as the second child.
 Since the universally proven natural gender ratio at birth 105:100 (male: female) we find more males getting birth in India even without any female foeticide.

-But what Indian parents do not understand is that the national policies like “Beti Bacahao, Beti Padhao” are designed to deprive the boys.
-Beti bachao campaign leads us to think that a lot of girls are being killed during birth, but that is not true. here is why? –
+But what Indian parents do not understand is that the national policies like “Beti Bachao, Beti Padhao” are designed to deprive the boys.
+Beti Bachao campaign leads us to think that a lot of girls are being killed during birth, but that is not true. here is why? –

-Under present circumstances as a MRA I find three very important tasks for every MRA including me.
+Under present circumstances as an MRA, I find three very important tasks for every MRA including me.